molescat/mPillar/readme.md

 License:
 --------

-mStonemason is Copyright (c) 2011-2013 Myles Abbott and released open source under a MIT license:
+mPillar is Copyright (c) 2013 Myles Abbott and released open source under a MIT license:

     Permission is hereby granted, free of charge, to any person obtaining a copy